-- During analysis, the input points are aggregated into bins of a specified size and they are then analyzed to determine hot spots.
-It is required that the aggregated bins contain a variety of values (counts of points in a bin should be highly variable).
+- During analysis, the input points are aggregated into bins of a specified size.
+They are then analyzed to determine hot spots.
+The aggregated bins must contain a variety of values (counts of points in a bin should be highly variable).

-- The z-scores and p-values are measures of statistical significance, which tell you whether or not to reject the null hypothesis, using aggregated bins.
-In effect, they indicate whether the observed spatial clustering of high or low values is more pronounced than one would expect in a random distribution of those same values.
-The z-score and p-value fields do not reflect any kind of FDR (False Discovery Rate) correction.
+- The z-scores and p-values are measures of statistical significance that indicate whether the observed spatial clustering of high or low values is more pronounced than one would expect in a random distribution of those same values.
+You can then determine whether to accept or reject the null hypothesis using aggregated bins.
+The z-score and p-value fields do not reflect any kind of False Discovery Rate (FDR) correction.

-- A high z-score and small p-value for a feature indicates an intense presence of point incidents.
-A low negative z-score and small p-value indicates an absence of point incidents.
+- A high z-score and small p-value for a feature indicate an intense presence of point incidents.
+A low negative z-score and small p-value indicate an absence of point incidents.
 The higher (or lower) the z-score, the more intense the clustering.
 A z-score near zero indicates no apparent spatial clustering.

 - The z-score is based on the randomization null hypothesis computation.
 For more information on z-scores, see What is a z-score?
 What is a p-value?.

-- The Find Hot Spots tool allows you to optionally analyze using time steps.
+- The Find Hot Spots tool allows you to analyze using time steps.
 Each time step is analyzed independently of features outside of the time step.
-To use time stepping, your input data must be time enabled and represent an instant in time.
-When time stepping is applied, output features will be time intervals represented by the fields StartTime and EndTime.
+To use time stepping, the input data must be time enabled and represent an instant in time.
+When time stepping is applied, output features will be time intervals represented by the StartTime and EndTime fields.